Bacterial vaginosis (BV) is an infection of the vagina. Early treatment can lower the risk of problems.

 |Copyright © Nucleus Medical Media, Inc.|

 Bacteria can always be found in the vagina.
-An infection occurs when the bacteria are out of balance.
-This allows unhealthy bacteria to grow and spread.
-The increased growth of the bacteria can lead to symptoms.
+An infection happens when the bacteria are out of balance.
+This lets unhealthy bacteria grow and spread.
+It is not always known why this happens.

 - Having sex without a condom

 - Using an intrauterine device (IUD) for birth control

 Some women will not have symptoms.
 Others may have: